MicrosoftDocs/win32/desktop-src/Debug/image-help-library.md

 ---
-Description: 'This overview describes the function set provided by the ImageHlp DLL.
-These functions allow you to work with a portable executable (PE) image.' ms.assetid: '45579485-a129-4c42-ab76-a7f57d79b46a'
+Description: This overview describes the function set provided by the ImageHlp DLL.
+These functions allow you to work with a portable executable (PE) image. ms.assetid: 45579485-a129-4c42-ab76-a7f57d79b46a
 title: Image Help Library
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Image Help Library